AdobeDocs/marketo.en/help/marketo/product-docs/web-personalization/account-based-web-marketing/account-based-web-marketing-with-tam.md

 Marketo offers a [[!UICONTROL Target Account Management]](/help/marketo/product-docs/target-account-management/setup-tam/target-account-management-overview.md) (TAM) application.

-When you use Marketo [!UICONTROL Web Personalization] and [!UICONTRO Target Account Management] (TAM):
+When you use Marketo [!UICONTROL Web Personalization] and [!UICONTROL Target Account Management] (TAM):

 * TAM is the source for your [!UICONTROL Account Lists]
 * [!UICONTROL Account Lists] are managed (created, edited, and deleted) in TAM